rmorshea/artigraph/README.md

 - **Artifacts**: The data produced by a pipeline.
 - **Artifact Models**: A dataclass that defines the structure of an artifact.
-- **Runs**: A collection of artifacts that were produced together.
+- **Spans**: A collection of artifacts that were produced together.

 Under the hood all data is stored in a graph-like representation undef a single `artigraph_node` table that leverages single table inheritance to store different types of data.
-This allows Artigraph to support arbitrary nesting of artifacts and runs without needing to create additional tables.
+This allows Artigraph to support arbitrary nesting of artifacts and spans without needing to create additional tables.

 ## Artifact Models